The Fight Interrupted: History and description

 The work depicts a scene that takes place in a schoolyard, where a fight between two boys has been broken up by the schoolmaster, who listens to the conflicting accounts of the brawl from his students.
 The schoolmaster appears calm and patient, while talking with the kids and helding one of them by the ear.
 Mulready used his own father as the model for the teacher.

 The painting was displayed at the Royal Academy Exhibition of 1816 at Somerset House in London and was one of the best received works on display.
 Many drew parallels between the youthful display of boxing and the recent British military success in the Napoleonic Wars culminating in the Battle of Waterloo.
 It consolidated Mulready's growing reputation following his election as a member of the Royal Academy.

 Provenance

-Today the painting is part of the collection of the Victoria and Albert Museum, having been donated by the art collector John Sheepshanks, in 1857.
+Today the painting is part of the collection of the Victoria and Albert Museum, having been donated as part of the Sheepshanks Gift by the art collector John Sheepshanks, in 1857.